Return to Index

 Car seats, strollers, and high chairs are great for keeping your little one safe and secure while you are traveling or getting things done at home.

 You do not need to engage your young child in any serious physical activity.
-Instead, encourage your child to do more of what kids are naturally inclined to do—explore and play.
+Instead, encourage your child to do more of what they are naturally inclined to do—explore and play.
 Exercise is important to help your child learn to use muscles and develop coordination.
-Just keep in mind that if an activity is too difficult, kids become frustrated and lose motivation to try again.
+Just keep in mind that if an activity is too difficult, they can become frustrated and lose motivation to try again.

 Infants (Birth to 12 months)

-To encourage your infant to be active, try the following:
+To help encourage your infant to be active:

 - Lay your infant on a blanket on the floor with a few toys.